isdk/isdk-lang-spec/README.md

-# Programmable Prompt Engine Specification(Draft)
+# ISDK Language Specification(Draft)

 > 【English|[中文](./README.cn.md)】
 ---

+> ISDK Language：Make AI agent development as simple as building blocks

+ISDK Language is purpose-built for constructing and managing AI instructions(`Prompt Context`).
+It transforms ad-hoc prompts into structured, reusable, inheritable, composable, and callable modules (agents/flows), using a natural-language-like syntax to reduce authoring and collaboration overhead.

+> Glossary: In AI ISDK Language, the **`Prompt Context`** is essentially a role-organized sequence of messages (a structured dialogue).
+On each inference, ISDK applies scoping, priority, and merge rules to render it into a **`Prompt Packet`** (LLM Input).
+It also provides explicit input slots (supporting multiple templating syntaxes, Jinja2 by default), output contracts, and inheritance/composition to enable reusable and maintainable agents and flows.

-Programmable Prompt Engineering language is a simple and natural scripting language designed for handling prompt context information.
+ISDK language is a simple and natural scripting language designed for handling prompt context information.
 This language is used to develop various agents that can be reused, inherited, combined, or called.
-The language also simplifies the workflow for creating and managing prompts in Large Language Models (LLMs), making the process more efficient and easier to understand.
-[This specification](https://github.com/offline-ai/ppe) is implemented in the [offline-ai/cli](https://github.com/offline-ai/cli) project.
+The language also simplifies the workflow for creating and managing prompts in Large Language Models (LLMs), making the process more efficient and easier to understand. ~~[This specification](./) is implemented in the [offline-ai/cli](https://github.com/offline-ai/cli) project.~~

 - **Promote Reusability and Programmability**: Facilitate the creation of prompts that are modular, reusable, and programmable, akin to software engineering practices.
 - **Simplify Prompt Management**: Standardize the construction of prompt engineering projects for better organization and ease of use.